 Once you have some possible bloggers in mind, ask for writing samples or places you can find their work online.
 Ask your candidates to write a sample blog post for you, either on spec or for a low rate, as a test.

-Give the blogger all the information you can on what you want to see, such as:
+Give the writer all the information you can on what you want to see, such as:

 - Word count